 Bonus Idea: King's Landing near Apopka

 King's Landing in Apopka is another Orlando area favorite.
 Picture a crystal-clear, stunning waterway that weaves past large oaks draped in Spanish moss.
 Be sure to bring your binoculars.
-There is no shuttle service with this option, so be prepared to paddle back to the launch site.
-You can scope out more places to go kayaking in Central Florida, for under $50 for two.
+You can either book a tour or launch your own kayak.

 Kayak around an animal exhibit

 Only in Florida can you experience this!
 Head out to the Brevard Zoo on the Space Coast for a kayaking experience you cannot find anywhere else.
 The Brevard Zoo is the only zoo in the country to offer guided kayaking tours around an animal exhibit.